What is MIC? And what can you get out of it?

 We've gobbled up a ton, so we're happy to list off our favorite reference materials for you - especially because we 100% recommend finding other field experts out there for specific activities you decide to include in your climb.
 Never stop learning, that's when we humans actually die.

-What makes the brains of MIC different, you ask?
+What makes our MIC brains different, you ask?

-Below you'll find a list of some of our core Principles, gathered from other non-music-business life arenas.
+Below you'll find a list of some of our core Principles, gathered from other non-music-business life arenas (like psychology, philosophy, music theory, neuroscience, fitness, and more).
 This is one of the ways we use our eyes of discernment to filter our research, experiments, and hypotheses, ensuring that The Mountain is actually as game-changing as we promise it is.
 It's by no means an exhaustive list - but it gives an indication of the infinite amount of Principles out there for you to collect and apply, too.

 Scroll to the bottom for explanations of the Main MIC Principles you'll see sprinkled throughout The Mountain the most.